Want more resources like this? Register now to access personalised recommendations

 A disabled person may dedicate time, energy and effort to getting to the church for the service or event, only to find then that there are barriers to their access or participation – steps in the way, no accessible toilet facilities, no hearing loop, no large print handouts.
 They may go home tired and disappointed.

-This autumn the Disability Project will be holding a special webinar in partnership with the Diocese of Derby to showcase a new pictorial system of Accessibility Icons.
+This webinar hosted by Helen James, Disability Project Manager in the national Church in partnership with the Diocese of Derby showcases a new pictorial system of Accessibility Icons.
 These icons can help provide clear information about your church’s accessibility.

 Discover: